formsbyair/Documentation/docs/_posts/2023-04-21-cloudcheck-go-inline-verification.md

 This may be useful where you have very complex forms completed over a period of several weeks or months.

-Post-submit verification is useful where you want to minimise the upfront hurdles to submission.
+Post-submit verification is useful where you want to minimise the upfront effort for submission.